 Now using the measure theory of projective linear maps from a 1-simplex to itself, specifically Equation~\eqref{wedge-measure}, it can be shown that the probability of the second column increasing in norm by a factor of $K$ due to a sequence of $L$'s, is bounded away from 1 by a quantity that depends only on $K$ and is independent of the stage.
-This means that with a definite probability, some $R$ must occur, giving us 2-distribution and an instance of the theorem.
+This implies that with a definite probability, the split $R$ must occur, giving us 2-distribution and an instance of the theorem.

-To handle classical i.e.m.'s with $d$ bands, Kerckhoff \cite{Ker} first proves a similar proposition about {\it increase in norm}: At any stage in the expansion, the probability that a band is never split, before the norm of its column increases by a large enough factor $K$, is bounded away from 1.
+To handle classical interval exchanges with $d$ bands, Kerckhoff \cite{Ker} first proves a similar proposition about {\it increase in norm}: At any stage, the probability that a band is never split, before the norm of its column increases by a large enough factor $K$, is bounded away from 1.
 The bound depends only on $K$ and $d$ and is independent of the stage.
 In fact, the bound monotonically goes to zero as $K$ goes to infinity.
 As in the example above, the proof of this proposition uses Equation~\eqref{wedge-measure}.

 After this, Kerckhoff proves the following inductive step: Suppose our stage has a collection of $C'$-distributed columns that also includes the column with the largest norm.
-Then there is a definite probability that one gets a larger collection of $C''$-distributed columns that includes the largest column at that instant, $C''$ depending only on $C'$ and $d$ and independent of the stage.
+Then there is a definite probability that one gets a larger collection of $C''$-distributed columns that also includes the largest column at the new stage.
+The constant $C''$ depends only on $C'$ and $d$ and is independent of the stage.
 Iterating the inductive step shows that with a definite probability, one must get $C$-distributed.

 The basic idea behind the inductive step is: Before the norms of the columns in the collection increase by a factor of $K$, suppose one of the following happens: either an outside column becomes the column with the largest norm or a column in the collection moves a column from outside.
 At this point, if we add the outside band to our collection, then similar to the example above, the ratio of the norms of any two columns in it is within suitable bounds, even if initially, the ratio is way out.
 So it remains to show that with a definite probability, one of the two events happens.